MathieuAR-GDPSFH/community-guide/phpmyadmin/Basic PhpMyAdmin FAQ.md

  ![image](https://github.com/MathieuAR-GDPSFH/community-guide/assets/128159902/70eb5a06-8705-4d9d-8059-afd175cf2ce9)

  - Now I will tell you the columns you can ignore or do some extra research about these things.
 Ignore Type, Collation and Attributes as these aren't really necessary for using pma for just managing, editing and deleting data on the database.
 - The column NULL means if the value is used or not, so if its yes, then that column isn't used.
-The next column, defualt either can have a value or can be none or NULL. usually the default value in the levels table, if there is one is 0 other tables maybe different.
+The next column, defualt either can have a value or can be none or NULL.
+Usually the default values in the levels table is maybe different to other tables.
 - Comments are any extra information given about that column.
 Extra is any extra information, for levels table the level IDs are set to auto increment which means they will +1 to the number of the last ID of the last uploaded
 - level, so if last level uploaded was ID 45, next will be 46 so IDs can be unique to every level.
 - Note: DO NOT CLICK DROP FOR ANYTHING IN PMA AS IT WILL DELETE THAT COLUMN OR TABLE! (unless you are really sure about it, don't click it)